miki-saarna/acc-balance-and-transactions-app/README.md

 - Viewing your account balances
 - Viewing transactions from the last 30 days

 > This application implements Plaid's API end points to connect to your bank account information.
-However, instructions are provided within the application to provide test login credentials to easily view the application's features.
+However, sample login credentials are provided within the application's home page that allows users to easily view and use the application's features.

 ## Technologies

-This application's front-end is built on React and TypeScript and styling was added through Vanilla CSS.
+This application's front-end is built on React and TypeScript and Vanilla CSS.
 An API handles all promises necessary to interact with the back-end API database.

 The application's back-end is built on Express.js and MongoDB servers utilizing RESTful APIs.